srdjan/trinkets/examples/README.md

 # Trinkets Examples

 This directory contains practical examples demonstrating how to use trinkets for issue tracking and project management.
+Examples are tested on Deno v2.5.6+.

 ## Running Examples